JaydenHuang8/LOL_2022_pro_play_analysis/README.md

 ## A Proof of Concept

 The accuracy of this simple model is **0.60**.
 While this is not exceptionally high, it serves as a solid starting point and demonstrates proof of concept.
 It indicates that the model is capturing some meaningful patterns in the data and can differentiate between player positions to a reasonable extent.
-This result suggests that the approach is promising, and with further refinement—such as feature scaling, hyperparameter tuning, or incorporating additional features—the model’s performance can likely be improved.
+This result suggests that the approach is promising, and with further refinement—such as feature scaling, hyperparameter tuning, or incorporating additional features—the model's performance can likely be improved.

 # Final Model